draganm/datas3t/README.md

 - Command-line interface (CLI) for easy interaction
 - Automatic database restoration from S3 metadata if database is empty
 - Atomic aggregation of multiple dataranges into a single consolidated range
+- Detection of missing data ranges to identify gaps in datasets
+- Clean deletion of datasets with cascading removal of related data and objects

 ## Components